transcom/milmove_load_testing/README.md

 * [Setup: AWS credentials and `aws-vault`](https://github.com/transcom/mymove#setup-aws-services-optional)

-Once you have loaded the secrets from `chamber`, which will include the experimental certificate and private key, you may run your load tests using "exp" as the host value.
+Once you have loaded the secrets from `chamber`, which will include the experimental certificate and private key, you may run your load tests using "dp3" as the host value.
 It is strongly recommended that you set up your `User` classes to subclass `MilMoveHostMixin` so that your TLS settings are automatically updated when you switch from "local" to "exp."

 ### MilMove/Office domains